6 Summertime Nutrition Tips for Tackling Snacks, Picky Eaters, and Time on the Go

 Summer is a bountiful season of fresh, accessible, and delicious produce.
 It’s often punctuated with celebrations, trips, get-togethers, and outdoor activities.
 In the midst of summer excitement, remember that traveling and being on the go doesn’t have to mean fast food, unhealthy choices, and disjointed mealtimes.
 A little investment in planning and preparation can yield great rewards in the form of healthy foods and beneficial behaviors for the whole family.

-For more information from the Department of Clinical Nutrition and fostering healthy habits in kids, visit St. Christopher’s Hospital.This post is a sponsored collaboration between St. Christopher's Hospital for Children and Philadelphia magazine's advertising department.
+For more information from the Department of Clinical Nutrition and fostering healthy habits in kids, visit St. Christopher’s Hospital.This is a paid partnership between St. Christopher's Hospital for Children and Philadelphia Magazine's City/Studio